-The Board held five scheduled meetings during the year, with one ad hoc meeting.
-The Board's key area of focus in 2023 was in relation to the Company's role as the principal holding company for the Aviva Group.
+The Board held four scheduled meetings during the year and two ad hoc meetings.
+The Board's key area of focus in 2024 was in relation to the Company's role as the principal holding company for the Aviva Group.
 This included the funding of its direct and indirect subsidiary entities, taking into account regulatory and other capital requirements; and acting as counterpart to various loan and intercompany balances and as guarantor of the Group's employee pension schemes.
 The Board continued to oversight the operations of a number of key strategic subsidiary entities.